spacetelescope/cubeviz/docs/readingindata.rst

 Examples are given below.
 In short, the yaml file tells CubeViz which axes in the cube are RA, DEC, and wavelength, and the units used, among other things.

-If you have trouble loading your data cube into CubeViz, please either login to `Stars <https://stsci.service-now.com/stars>`_ or `create an issue <https://github.com/spacetelescope/cubeviz/issues/new`_.
-It would be helpfu a link to your data cube is provided.
+If you have trouble loading your data cube into CubeViz, please either login to `Stars <https://stsci.service-now.com/stars>`_ or `create an issue <https://github.com/spacetelescope/cubeviz/issues/new>`_.
+It would be helpful to include a link to your data cube is provided.

 Reading in an Example Data Cube
 ===============================